Elim Beach Coloured Sands – awesome camping near Cooktown

-The best camping spots are right at the beach, but they are pretty small.
-You can only park your car, and set up a small tent.
-The view of the ocean is amazing.
+The best camping spots at Elim Beach are located right by the beach, but they are small and only suitable for parking your car and setting up a small tent.
+However, the view of the ocean from these spots is amazing.

-If you have a trailer or caravan, it is best to find your spot on the big grassy campground in the middle.
-Also, if you drive further away, deeper in the bush, you can find a really good private campsite.
+If you have a trailer or caravan, it is best to find a spot on the large grassy campground in the middle.
+Alternatively, if you drive further away into the bush, you can find a really good secluded campsite.

-The amenities are basic, but there are toilets and bush, cold showers.
+The amenities at the campground are basic, but there are toilets and cold bush showers available.

 Elim Beach Coloured Sands

-Apart from the beautiful Cape Bedford beaches, the coloured sands are the main highlight of everyone’s visit.
-The coloured sand gorges are located between huge sand dunes west of the Eddie’s Campground.
+Apart from the beautiful beaches in Cape Bedford, the main highlight of everyone’s visit to Elim Beach is the stunning coloured sands.
+These sand gorges are located between huge sand dunes to the west of the campground.

-The tall coloured cliffs are best seen in the morning or late afternoon when the light is warmer and the colours of sand make different orange and red tones.
+The tall, colourful cliffs are best viewed in the morning or late afternoon when the light is warmer and the sand colours display varying shades of orange and red.

 Respect the area and don’t write on the sand walls as they are very fragile and can be damaged easily.